Dante's Inferno

 Realizing that he is facing ruin, Dante contemplates suicide, but he is rescued by the spirit of the poet Virgil who conducts him on a journey through Hell.
 When he enters the gates of hell, Dante sees the famous line "Abandon all hope, ye who enter here".
 And that is indeed the chief punishment of all the inhabitants of the Inferno: they have no hope of salvation, no hope of release, no hope of any improvement or escape from their punishments.

 Virgil guides Dante through the nine circles of Hell.
 The circle of Hell are concentric.
-Each deeper level holds greater sinners and greater punishments.
+Each deeper level holds worse sinners and greater punishments.
 The deepest circle of Hell is at the center of the Earth and it is here that the chief sinner, Satan, is held bound in a lake of ice for all eternity.

 The sinners that Dante encounters in the Inferno are each punished in a fashion befitting their crime.
 The most severe punishments are reserved for the residents of the lower depths of Hell.